ashsass/role-playing-game/Markdown files/challenges.md

         - The width of that div should be the % health remaining.
     - Be sure to add the healthBar variable to the string of HTML rendered by getCharacterHtml.
 12. Move getPerecentage out of the Character file.
+13. New Monsters: Create a function called getNewMonster.
+    - Write logic inside the function that takes the first monster from monstersArray and extracts that monster's data from characterData.
+    - Save that data to a new const called nextMonsterData.
+    Make it so getNewMonster returns a new instance of Character.
+Think what argument you should be passing.
+If there are no more monsters in the array, getNewMonster should return an empty object {}.
+2. Down near the bottom of the file, set a new variable "monster" equal to our new function getNewMonster.
+3. Delete any code we no longer need.
+- The app will still be broken - don't worry for now!
+- Change the attack function so that when a monster dies, the next monster replaces it.
+If there are no more monsters, call endGame().
+2. Make sure that endGame() still gets called if the wizard is killed.